Vales Point Coal Power Station reports releasing 300 tonnes of hydrochloric acid in the year to 30 June 2020

 The NSW Environment Protection Authority alleges Vales Point Coal Power Station did not comply with a licence condition on 8 occasions, in reference to alleged exceedance of the Total Suspended Solids (TSS) concentration limit.

-Vales Point Coal Power Station reports releasing 130,000kg of PM2.5 in the year to 30 June 2019 – a 181% increase from the previous year and a 3000% increase since 2012-2013.
+Vales Point Coal Power Station reports releasing 21,000 tonnes of oxides of nitrogen in the year to 30 June 2016.